FluidicML/dentrix/README.md

 Ultimately, if we choose to use a project configuration for builds, we must also make sure the configuration is set appropriately.
 It's probably easiest to do that within Visual Studio.

+## Release

+To build a signed version of the solution according to the `Staging` configuration, push to the `staging` branch.
+The `Release` configuration is targeted on the `prod` branch.
+Once the GitHub CI action completes, the installers (x86) and (x64) will be available as artifacts.